Surya Bonaly: 1992–1993 season: First World silver medal

 From April to September 1992, Bonaly was coached mainly by her mother.
 She made two month-long visits, in June and September, to train with coach Frank Carroll in southern California, at a rink The New York Times called "both a touchstone and a refuge" for both Bonaly and her mother.
 Although she wanted to work with Carroll permanently, the French skating federation was opposed to its skaters training abroad.
 Susanne Bonaly later said that they considered Bonaly changing nationalities, but chose not to because they could not afford it, although there were reports that they could afford it.
 According to The New York Times, Bonaly was "skating less like a former gymnast and more like a dancer".

 The Times stated that by the time Bonaly arrived in California to train with Carroll, she was more receptive, hardworking, and cooperative.
 Carroll said that they were able to "change the focus of what she thought was important in her skating to what the judges felt was important", which included stronger skating skills.
 He advised her to "appeal to the judges’ sense of good skating and put her own aesthetics aside" by giving up on accomplishing the quad, stop doing her backflip in front of judges, and by cutting her ponytail.
 Carroll also stated that the language barrier between him and Bonaly's mother helped the quality of their relationship.
 His influence on Bonaly was most apparent in her free skating program, which he choreographed.
 Alain Giletti became Bonaly's coach in France, commuting four times a week by train from Tours to Paris to work with Bonaly; her mother filled in for him during his absences.
 Giletti stated that Bonaly's improvement was due to better artistic expression, more self-confidence, and a better environment, adding that "the blossoming of Surya is due most of all to the fact that she has rediscovered the joy of skating".
 The Chicago Tribune attributed Bonaly's success to spending time out of France, after a year of her mother's feuding with some French journalists, the French skating federation, and Gailhauguet.
 The Tribune reported that Giletti avoided problems by "deferring to Madame Bonaly".
-They also reported that Natalia Dubova, the coach of Maya Usova and Aleksandsr Zhulin, the ice dance team from Russia, accused Bonaly's team of stealing cassette tapes of their music, an adaptation of Vivaldi's Four Seasons, which Bonaly used for her free skating program that season.
+They also reported that Natalia Dubova, the coach of Maya Usova and Aleksander Zhulin, the ice dance team from Russia, accused Bonaly's team of stealing cassette tapes of their music, an adaptation of Vivaldi's Four Seasons, which Bonaly used for her free skating program that season.
 The controversy was resolved when Suzanne Bonaly paid Dubova $1,000.